Skip to main content

 Ethnicity pay gap reporting (for employers with 250+ employees).

-Labour would make ethnicity pay gap reporting compulsory.
+The draft Equality (Race and Disability) Bill will make ethnicity pay gap reporting compulsory for employers with at least 250 employees.
 The threshold is surprisingly low considering current guidance that employees need at least 50 employees in at least two out of five ethnic groups before they can report any meaningful data externally.
 It is possible that a more nuanced approach will emerge after consultation, but employers should be ramping up efforts to address incomplete data.

 Disability pay gap reporting (for employers with 250+ employees).

-This would be challenging to implement in a way that supports meaningful action to address inequalities given the current lack of consensus around what metrics to look at, how to ask about/define disability and the broad spectrum of disabilities.
+The draft Equality (Race and Disability) Bill will introduce compulsory disability pay gap reporting.
+This will be challenging to implement in a way that supports meaningful action to address inequalities given the current lack of consensus around what metrics to look at, how to ask about/define disability and the broad spectrum of disabilities.
 Detailed consultation seems likely.

 Gender pay gap reporting - action plans to be published and outsourced workers to be included.